Many people believe that bed bugs can only infest a dirty, unkempt household…

 This could seem like overkill….

 But bed bugs can have pretty harmful effects on children.
-Such as:

 - Permanent scarring